Skip to content

 Bind data

-Click the icon to open the binding editor.
-On the left you'll see a list of all bindable state in the page, on the right there's a code editor that accepts any JavaScript expression.
-All bindable state is available in the scope of this expression.
+1. Click the button to open the binding editor.
+On the left you'll see a list of all bindable state in the page and on the right there's a code editor that accepts any JavaScript expression.

-9. Use a dogQuery variable available in the scope as a binding expression.
+2. Use the dogQuery available in the scope as a binding expression.

 dogQuery.data;